Amrish Puri: Early life

+Puri joined the Rashtriya Swayamsevak Sangh (RSS) at the age of 15 or 16 while living in Delhi.
+He became actively involved, eventually serving as the "Mukhya Shikshak" (chief teacher) of his local shakha.
+Puri credited the discipline and values instilled by the RSS for shaping his character and work ethic, which he maintained throughout his theatre and film career, keeping him grounded in an industry often criticized for moral decline.

 Career

-Puri acted in more than 450 films between 1967 and 2005, most of which were hits, and was one of the most successful villains in Bollywood.
+Puri acted in more than 450 films between 1967 and 2005, most of which were commercially successful, and was one of the most successful villains in Bollywood.
 Yet, his early years were marked by relentless struggle and he was nearly fifty years of age before he first played a leading character (as main villain) in a film.

 Puri's family had some film connections.
 The singer and actor K. L. Saigal, one of the pioneers of Indian cinema, was Puri's first cousin.
 Enamoured by the fame of their cousin, Puri's older brothers, Chaman Puri and Madan Puri, had moved to Mumbai in the 1950s to try their luck in films and had found work as character actors.
 Puri likewise came to Mumbai in the mid-1950s to try his luck, but failed his first screen test.
 He however managed to land a stable job with the Employees State Insurance Corporation (ESIC), a government organization, and indulged his hobby of acting by becoming part of an amateur natak mandali or stage group.
 His group often performed at the Prithvi Theatre in plays written by Satyadev Dubey.
 He eventually became well known as a stage actor and even won the Sangeet Natak Akademi Award in 1979.
 This theatre recognition soon led to work in television advertisements and eventually to films at the relatively late age of 40 (forty).

 This was in the early 1970s, and he hardly had a dialogue to utter in his first few films, which is remarkable, because his baritone voice was to be his source of fame in later years.
 These bit appearances were still counted a hobby, since he continued with his government job in order to support his family.
 Throughout the 1970s, Puri worked in supporting roles, usually as the henchman of the main villain.
 The super-hit movie Hum Paanch (1980) was the first film in which he played the main villain.
 His acting performance, personality and voice were all noticed and duly appreciated in this film.
 After that, he started getting cast as the main villain in other movies.
 Puri went on to work in Hindi, Kannada, Marathi, Punjabi, Malayalam, Telugu, Tamil and even Hollywood films.
 His main field was, of course, Hindi cinema.